We offer a range of help and advice to enable you to make an informed choice about studying with us.

 At an Open Day, visitors will have the opportunity to talk to students and staff and visit different parts of the University.
 You can also find out important information about accommodation, student finance and other student support provision by talking informally to our professional staff.

 When you book to attend an Open Day, you will have the opportunity to disclose that you are a care leaver.
 If you do this, you will be invited to attend a breakfast drop-in session to meet key members of staff who can help you plan your day and answer any questions you have.

 Care leavers can declare on their UCAS application that they have been in care.
 We will always respect your decision and your confidentiality so won’t share any of your information with anybody unless you want us to.
 We simply ask for this information to enable us to provide you with the most appropriate support for your needs.

 We have implemented a contextual admissions model to better inform Admissions Tutors’ understanding of applicants’ social backgrounds, allowing Admissions Tutors to assess applicants’ potential to succeed with us in the context of barriers they may have encountered.

 Applicants who have spent time in care and indicated this on their UCAS form (using the specified question) will be eligible for additional consideration.
-This could include a guaranteed offer, guaranteed interview or additional consideration in the summer exam results period.
+This could include a guaranteed offer, guaranteed interview, an offer at a lower level or additional consideration in the summer exam results period.